 The Ministry of Health is moving towards improved recording by district health boards of emergency department visits.
 For every ED patient, a record of the chief presenting complaint, any diagnosis and any procedures or investigations needs to be kept.
 Each of these data elements must be recorded using SNOMED CT, our standard for clinical terminology.

-To enable this process we have introduced standard SNOMED CT reference sets for chief presenting complaint, diagnosis and procedure/investigation concepts in emergency care.
+To enable this process we have introduced SNOMED reference sets for chief presenting complaint, diagnosis and procedure concepts in emergency care.

-- Emergency care diagnosis reference set
+- NZ emergency care diagnosis reference set

-- Emergency care procedure/investigation reference set
+- NZ emergency care procedure reference set

 The National Collections Annual Maintenance Project (NCAMP) set the requirement for DHBs to implement SNOMED in their ED information systems and submit SNOMED-coded ED visit data to the National Non-Admitted Patient Collection (NNPAC).

 - NCAMP 2019 introduced the change for voluntary early adopters Nelson-Marlborough DHB, Auckland DHB, Canterbury DHB and Bay of Plenty DHB.
 The Annual Plan Guidelines for 2019/20 asked all other DHBs to plan for adoption.